osanj/osanj.github.io/content/post/notes-on-homographies/index.md

 use_justify: true
 ---

-This is writeup of some formulas that proofed to be helpful understanding and working with homographies.
+This is writeup of some formulas that proved to be helpful understanding and working with homographies.

 <!--more-->

 It is based on some notes I made along the last few years.
-I apologize upfront for missing references and bad notation.
+I apologize upfront for the lack of references.

 &nbsp;